-As shown in Table 9, levels under Alternative 3C due to ground-borne vibration from train passbys are predicted to exceed the FTA frequent impact criteria at 92 residences and other FTA Category 2 land-uses.
-No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 or 3 land-uses (institutions) under Alternative 3C.
+As shown in Table 9, due to ground-borne vibration from train passbys, levels under Alternative 3C are not predicted to exceed the FTA frequent impact criteria at any residences and other FTA Category 2 land uses.
+No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 or 3 land uses (institutions) under Alternative 3C.

-Similarly, as shown in Table 10, levels under Alternative 3C due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criteria at 265 residences and other FTA Category 2 landuses.
-No exceedances of the FTA ground-borne noise impact criteria are predicted at any Category 3 landuses (institutions) under Alternative 3C.
+However, as shown in Table 10, levels under Alternative 3C due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criteria at 168 residences and other FTA Category 2 land uses.
+No exceedances of the FTA ground-borne noise impact criteria are predicted at any Category 3 land uses (institutions) under Alternative 3C.